Tahirmehmood22/Individual-Project/README.md

 ```

 4. **Open your browser**
-Navigate to `http://localhost:5173` to view the application.
+Navigate to `http://localhost:5173` (or `http://localhost:5174` if port 5173 is busy) to view the application.

 ### Backend Setup